-All watering systems shall consist of piped water lines and an appropriate number of sprinklers and/or other outlets to ensure adequate coverage.
-All sprinkler systems shall have an automatic controller and shall be subject to approval by the SPDRC.
+All watering systems shall consist of drip irrigation systems and an appropriate number of sprinklers and/or other outlets to ensure adequate coverage.

-Detailed irrigation plans shall be provided to the SPDRC showing methods of irrigating new ornamental plantings, revegetated areas and existing natural vegetation.
+Detailed irrigation plans shall be provided to the SPDRC showing methods of irrigating new ornamental plantings, revegetated areas and existing native vegetation.
 Care shall be taken to preserve existing vegetation where reasonable to reduce the amount of irrigation necessary.